vtex-apps/splunk-log-forwarder/README.md

 Application Key and Token generated previously, can now be used to authenticate your client, so requests to the Logs Stream API is authorized.

-To exchange authenticate your client the following API could be used.
+To authenticate your client the following API could be used.

 ```
 curl --location --request POST 'https://api.vtexcommercestable.com.br/api/vtexid/apptoken/login?an={{account}}' \